How to crack GD-PI/WAT rounds of top B-schools

 • Backup clothes, folders, certificates photocopied etc. ready

-5. The regular YOU and the situation: Make sure that you thoroughly research the organisation, the industry, and the job itself.
+5. The regular YOU and the situation: Make sure that you thoroughly research the organisation, the industry, and the job profile.
 Whatever you do, you cannot appear blank at the time of the interview.
-Your basics about yourself – the attire, the folder, mannerisms – and your content – your general knowledge, analytical skills, and specific research about that role and company – just cannot be compromised with.
+Your basics about yourself – the attire, the folder, mannerisms – and content – your general knowledge, analytical skills, and specific research about that role and company – just cannot be compromised with.
 Have your elevator pitch about yourself ready.
 Practice till you reach perfection.

 Get into the habit of thinking answers in a framework, such as SARA